 Industrial carpet comes in a variety of patterns and colors to fit your commercial space.
-They’re perfect for retail entryways, commercial gyms, commercial offices, grocery stores, airports, banks, and even your home!
+They’re perfect for retail entryways, grocery stores, airports, banks, commercial gyms and offices, and even your home!

 About Carpet Fibers

-- Nylon: This is a popular choice inside commercial buildings, condos, and apartments.
-Nylon is often chosen for its safety with indoor applications because it meets fire codes since it doesn’t burn – it melts.
+- Nylon: This is a popular choice for inside commercial buildings, condos, and apartments.
+Often chosen for its safety with indoor applications because it meets fire codes since it doesn’t burn – it melts.
 However, it fades in the sun, so avoid outdoor use.

 - Polyester: Polyester or “PET” is typically a lower cost than nylon, and it works in both indoor and outdoor applications.
 This durable fiber resists water and staining, which makes it great for any use in the home and even in commercial spaces.